-Section 1: Introduction

-Section 2: General Development Policies

-Sections 3-13: Land Use Designations and Transportation

-Section 14: Land Division Policies
+Sections 3-13 Section 14: Section 15: General Development Policies 3: Land Use Designations and Transportation Land Division Policies Township of Laurentian Valley

-Section 15: Township of Laurentian Valley
+Section 15:

-Section 16: Township of Whitewater Region Policies

-Section 17: Implementation and Interpretation
+Implementation and Interpretation

 Section 1 is informative in nature.
 It describes the general purpose, objectives, basis, and structure of the Official Plan.